Michael Falkesgaard: Bangkok United

 In January 2018, Falkesgaard was sold by Midtjylland to Thai League 1 club Bangkok United, where he is counted as an ASEAN player.
 Falkesgaard kept eleven clean sheets in his first season with Bangkok United, helping his club finish as runners-up in 2018.

+Return to Denmark

+On 30 June 2023 it was confirmed, that Falkesgaard had returned to Denmark, signing with newly promoted Danish 1st Division club B.93.

 International career

 Denmark youth

 Falkesgaard has represented Denmark at under-18 to under-20 levels.

 Philippines

-Born to a Filipino mother, Falkesgaard was eligible to represent the Philippines.
+Born to a Filipina mother, Falkesgaard was eligible to represent the Philippines.
 The Philippine Football Federation learned of his eligibility through Dennis Cagara and Jerry Lucena, both of whom are also Danish-Filipino footballers capped for the Philippines.

 In March 2018, Falkesgaard received his first call up for the Philippines.
 He earned his first cap on 22 March in a 3–2 friendly win over Fiji.
 He did not concede any goal in the first half; however, Nick O'Donnell was subbed in for him at the start of the second half.
 On 13 October, he came on as a second half substitute for Neil Etheridge in a 1–1 friendly draw against Oman.

 Falkesgaard was named in the Philippines' 23-man squad for the 2018 AFF Championship.
 He started in the group matches against Timor-Leste, Thailand, and Indonesia.
 He then played in the first leg of the semi-finals against Vietnam, but missed the second leg due to a groin injury.
 Philippines lost to Vietnam on 4–2 aggregate.

 Since Neil Etheridge was unavailable due to club commitments, Falkesgaard was named Philippines' first-choice goalkeeper for the 2019 AFC Asian Cup—the first time the national team has qualified for the international tournament.
 Philippines exited the tournament at the group stage after a winless campaign.